-$$S{it} = \beta_1 weather \ risk{it} + \delta X{it} + \theta temp{it} + \alpha_i + \pi + \gamma_t + \varepsilon{it}$$ [1]

-where the perceived tenure security S of household i at time t is estimated as a function of weather risk{it} (the occurrence of dry spells or precipitation variability) in the previous growing season, a vector of time-varying household-level controls X, median temperature (temp) in the previous growing season, household fixed effects α_i , enumerator fixed effects π , wave fixed effects γ_t , and an error term ε{it} that contains unobserved and time-varying heterogeneity as well as a random individual error component.
+$$S{it} = \beta_1 weather \ risk{it} + \delta X{it} + \theta temp{it} + \alpha_i + \pi + \gamma_t + \varepsilon{it}, \qquad [1]$$ where the perceived tenure security S of household i at time t is estimated as a function of weather $risk{it}$ (the occurrence of dry spells or precipitation variability) in the previous growing season, a vector of time-varying household-level controls X, median temperature (temp) in the previous growing season, household fixed effects α_i , enumerator fixed effects π , wave fixed effects γ_t , and an error term ε{it} that contains unobserved and timevarying heterogeneity as well as a random individual error component.
 Household fixed effects capture any observed or unobserved time-invariant heterogeneity across households.
-Enumerator fixed effects account for possible effects stemming from the assignment of enumerators to sample households.^{viii} Wave fixed effects control for any events that affect all households in a given year in similar ways.
+Enumerator fixed effects account for possible effects stemming from assigning enumerators to sample households.9 Wave fixed effects control for any events that affect all households in a given year in similar ways.
 The main coefficient of interest is β_1 , which measures the effect of weather risk on perceived tenure security.
 Weather risk is defined either as dry spells or as precipitation variability.
-Since temperature and precipitation are correlated, we control for median temperature in all specifications, as suggested in the climate econometrics literature (Auffhammer et al., 2013).
-We chose to cluster at the level of the precipitation data points, analogously to the literature that clusters at the level of treatment assignment in (quasi-)experimental settings (Abadie et al., 2022).^{ix} Eq.
-1 is estimated with ordinary least squares (OLS) using a linear probability model, since logistic or probit regression in panels with few time periods and many cross-sectional units suffers from incidental parameter bias (Wooldridge, 2013).
+Since temperature and precipitation are correlated, we control for median temperature in all specifications, as suggested in the climate econometrics literature (Auffhammer et al. 2013).
+We chose to cluster at the level of the precipitation data points, analogously to the literature that clusters at the level of treatment assignment in (quasi) experimental settings (Abadie et al. 2022).10 Equation [1] is